-Fintech deals and dollars are falling quarter over quarter, reflecting broader market uncertainty and potentially tough times ahead.
-We examine where startups in the space go from here.
+Fintech deals dropped in Q2'20, reflecting broader market uncertainty and potentially continued tough times ahead.
+We take a look at what happened in the quarter and where startups in the space go from here.

 Fintech has been on a tear over the past couple of years, with record funding levels and rising valuations.
 With so many companies competing for market share, fintechs have prioritized growth and customer acquisition over profitability.

 The coronavirus outbreak has ended this growth-at-all-costs environment.
-Funding conditions have undergone a 180° shift, and the future of fintech has changed dramatically.
+Funding conditions have undergone a rapid shift, and the future of fintech has changed dramatically.

 What does this mean for the fintech space?

 A sustained economic slowdown would reduce consumer and business spending more than what has already occurred.
-In turn, this would result in less transaction-based revenues for many fintech companies.
+In turn, this would result in lower transaction-based revenues for many fintech companies.

 Ultimately, in a frozen economy, fintech companies will have serious financial challenges ahead if they are unable to reduce costs or rely on their balance sheets to get them through this difficult period.